Moving from Florida to New Jersey

 Cost of Moving from Florida to New Jersey

 As you prepare to relocate from Florida to New Jersey, you may be concerned about the cost of your move.
 Long-distance moves can be expensive, so it’s important to shop around to find the best price.
-In fact, the American Moving and Storage Association states that the average cost of an interstate move is about $4300.
-The average cost to move from Florida to New Jersey with Allied is $2,584.56.
+In fact, the American Moving and Storage Association states that the average cost of an interstate move is about $4,300.
+The average line haul cost to move from Florida to New Jersey with Allied is $2,584.56.
 Of course the actual price will be dependent upon the exact distance of the move, the number of items being moved and any additional moving services such as packing and unpacking.
 The best way to get an accurate quote for your move is by using our Instaquote listed above.

 How to Move from Florida to New Jersey